-- When SARS-CoV-2 and influenza viruses are found to be co-circulating based upon local public health surveillance data and/or testing at local health care facilities, facilities should implement the following: - Place symptomatic residents in Transmission-Based Precautions using all recommended PPE for SARS CoV-2, the virus that causes COVID-19 and test for both viruses (SARS CoV-2 and influenza). - Because some of the symptoms of influenza and COVID-19 are similar, it may be difficult to tell the difference between these two infections based on symptoms alone.
+The following procedures should be implemented when SARS-CoV-2 and influenza viruses are found to be co-circulating based upon local public health surveillance data and/or testing at local health care facilities:

+- Facilities should place symptomatic residents in Transmission-Based Precautions using all recommended PPE for SARS-CoV-2 and test for both viruses (SARS-CoV-2 and influenza). - Because some of the symptoms of influenza and COVID-19 are similar, it may be difficult to tell the difference between these two infections based on symptoms alone.
 Residents in the facility who develop symptoms of acute illness consistent with influenza or COVID-19 should be moved to a single room, if available, or remain in the current room, pending results of viral testing.
 They should not be placed in the COVID-19 care unit unless influenza is ruled out and they are confirmed to have COVID-19 by SARS-CoV-2 (PCR) testing. - Facilities should promptly contact public health for consultation and further investigation if co-circulating viruses are suspected. - Additional CDC guidance for influenza can be found here.
-The CDPHE guidelines for influenza outbreaks in long-term care facilities can be found here. - CDPHE provides a basic tracking tool: Line List Template to Monitor Residents and Health Care Personnel.
+The CDPHE guidelines for influenza outbreaks in long-term care facilities can be found here.

+CDPHE provides a basic tracking tool: Line List Template to Monitor Residents and Health Care Personnel.
 Collection of additional variables may be recommended in the setting of a suspected or confirmed COVID-19 outbreak.